Choosing The Most Appropriate Type Of Retirement Residence

 Whether it is for you or a loved one, choosing a retirement residence is a turning point that can be long and complicated if you are not properly informed.

-When it comes to residences, a person’s autonomy will be evaluated by their ability to move about, without assistance, in order to accomplish daily tasks.
+When it comes to retirement residences, a person’s autonomy will be evaluated by their ability to move about, without assistance, in order to accomplish daily tasks.
 Discover the various types of living residences for seniors.

-Residences for autonomous seniors essentially cater to autonomous persons in full possession of their physical and mental capacities.
+Retirement residences for autonomous seniors essentially cater to autonomous persons in full possession of their physical and mental capacities.
 These residences are often independent living environments that allow seniors to take part in recreational and customized activities, maintaining social relationships with other retirees.

 If you or a loved one is autonomous, semi-autonomous or losing your autonomy, different types of residences can meet your needs with adapted services.
 Don’t risk making the wrong choice; seek out the advice of one of our housing counsellors.